The Imperials

-The Imperials are an American Christian music group that has been active for over 55 years.
+The Imperials is an American contemporary Christian music group that has been active for over 60 years.
 Originating as a southern gospel quartet, the innovative group would become pioneers of contemporary Christian music in the 1960s.
 There have been many changes for the band in membership and musical styles over the years.
-They would go on to win four Grammys, 15 Dove Awards and be inducted into the Gospel Music Hall of Fame.
+They would go on to win four Grammys, 15 Dove Awards, and be inducted into the Gospel Music Hall of Fame.

 Group history

 Jake Hess and the Imperials

 The band had its genesis when long-time Statesmen Quartet member Jake Hess retired from that group on December 7, 1963.
 Hess wanted to start a new group recognized as "king" of the Southern gospel field and thought the "Imperials" would be a good moniker.
 After getting the go-ahead from Marion Snider for permission to use the name (Snider had previously operated an Imperial Quartet named after its sponsor Imperial Sugar), he gathered together pianist Henry Slaughter from the Weatherford Quartet, ex-Oak Ridge Boys baritone Gary McSpadden, the Weatherford Quartet's bass singer Armond Morales and Speer Family tenor Sherrill (Shaun) Neilsen to join him.
 After signing with Benson Records in 1964, the group recorded their first of many albums on the Heart Warming Records label.
 The following year, the quartet organization moved from Atlanta to Nashville, Tennessee.
 After two years with the group, tenor Nielsen was first to go and Jim Murray would replace him.
 Murray's past included stints with The Melodares, the Stamps Trio, Inspirationals, and Orrell Quartet.
 About this time, Slaughter also departed with Joe Moscheo of the Harmoneers replacing him at the keyboard.